nareshr5/Food-ordering-app-using-react/README.md

 - the custom hook (useRestaurantMenu) is used to support the restaurantmenu component ( facing some issues on this )
+- react 19 version has a new feature for fetch know as "use" , use that

 - added some changes to the productdetails component (done)
 - working on the custom hook ( working)